 The 16- and 18-carbon fatty acids are the most common.
 Fatty acids can be saturated or unsaturated, with the double bond configuration almost always’ cis.

-The length and degree of unsaturation of the fatty acid chains have a profound effect on the fluidity of the membrane as the unsaturated lipids create kinks, preventing the fatty acids from packing together, thus lowering the melting temperature (increasing the fluidity) of the membrane.
+The length and degree of unsaturation of the fatty acid chains have a profound effect on the membrane’s fluidity as the unsaturated lipids create kinks, preventing the fatty acids from packing together, thus lowering the melting temperature (increasing the fluidity) of the membrane.

-The ability of some organisms to regulate the fluidity of their cell membranes by altering lipid composition is called homeoviscous adaptation.
+The ability of some organisms to regulate the fluidity of their cell membranes by altering lipid composition is called viscous home adaptation.

-The entire membrane is held together by the non-covalent interaction of the hydrophobic tails, however the structure is quite fluid and does not lock rigidly in place.
+The entire membrane is held together by the non-covalent interaction of the hydrophobic tails.
+However, the structure is quite fluid and does not lock rigidly.

-Under physiological conditions, the phospholipid molecules in the cell membrane are in a liquid crystalline state.
-It means that lipid molecules diffuse freely and exhibit rapid lateral diffusion along the layer in which they are present.
+Under physiological conditions, the phospholipid molecules in the cell membrane are liquid crystalline.
+It means that lipid molecules diffuse freely and exhibit rapid lateral diffusion along with the layer in which they are present.

-However, the exchange of phospholipid molecules between the intracellular and extracellular leaflets of the bilayer is a very slow process.
+However, the exchange of phospholipid molecules between the intracellular and extracellular leaflets of the bilayer is a prolonged process.
 Lipid rafts and caveolae are examples of cholesterol-enriched microdomains in the cell membrane.

-Furthermore, a fraction of the lipids in direct contact with the integral membrane proteins, which is tightly bound to the surface of the protein is called the ring lipid layer; behaves as part of the protein complex.
+Furthermore, a fraction of the lipids in direct contact with the integral membrane proteins, which are tightly bound to the protein’s surface, is called the ring lipid layer; behaves as part of the protein complex.

 Phospholipids forming lipid vesicles

-Lipid vesicles or liposomes are circular bags that are enclosed by a lipid bilayer.
+Lipid vesicles or liposomes are circular bags enclosed by a lipid bilayer.

-These structures are used in laboratories to study the effects of chemicals on cells by delivering these chemicals directly to the cell, as well as to gain more information on the permeability of the cell membrane.
+These structures are used in laboratories to study the effects of chemicals on cells by delivering these chemicals directly to the cell and gaining more information on the permeability of the cell membrane.

-Lipid vesicles and liposomes are formed by first suspending a lipid in an aqueous solution and then shaking the mixture by sonication, resulting in a vesicle.
+Lipid vesicles and liposomes are formed by first suspending a lipid in an aqueous solution and then shaking the mixture by sonication, resulting in a blister.

-By measuring the efflux rate from inside the vesicle to the ambient solution, it allows the researcher to better understand the permeability of the membrane.
+Measuring the efflux rate from inside the blister to the ambient solution allows the researcher to understand the membrane’s permeability better.

-Vesicles can be formed with molecules and ions within the vesicle by forming the vesicle with the desired molecule or ion present in solution.
+Vesicles can be formed with molecules and ions within the cyst by forming the blister with the desired molecule or ion present in the solution.

 Proteins can also be embedded in the membrane by solubilizing the desired proteins in the presence of detergents and binding them to the phospholipids in which the liposome is formed.